-Kleinbasel lives!
-There has been a district market selling local produce every Saturday at the newly designed Matthäusplatz ever since 2006.
+The district market at the Matthäusplatz is selling local produce every Saturday.
 80 per cent of the goods offered are home-grown or cultivated by the vendor.
 The Matthäusmarkt soon became a popular meeting place in Kleinbasel.
 You are also most welcome to the magnificent seasonal markets in spring, summer, autumn and winter.

 Saturday 8 a.m. to 1 p.m.